HelmOar/first-day-repo/First-day-README.md

 ## A Practice README

-This is a practice README to help me understand the format
+This is a practice README to help me understand the format.
+This README.md has been edited locally.

 ## Getting Started